yunuskorkmaz/docs.tr-tr/docs/visual-basic/developing-apps/programming/how-to-call-a-web-service-asynchronously.md

 ---
-title: 'Nasıl yapılır: Bir Web hizmetini zaman uyumsuz çağırma (Visual Basic)' ms.date: 07/20/2015
+title: 'Nasıl Yapılır: Web Hizmetini Zaman Uyumsuz Çağırma' ms.date: 07/20/2015
 helpviewer_keywords:
 - asynchronous calls [Visual Basic]
 - Web services [Visual Basic], accessing ms.assetid: ff8046f4-f1f2-4d8b-90b7-95e3f7415418
-ms.openlocfilehash: 01d2fad6be94f23457ba37cbb15521765e0bea17
+ms.openlocfilehash: 0eeb358ba38836ba6302f98f9e3e0314b83510f0
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61943825"
+ms.locfileid: "74352130"
 ---
-# <a name="how-to-call-a-web-service-asynchronously-visual-basic"></a>Nasıl yapılır: Bir Web hizmetini zaman uyumsuz çağırma (Visual Basic)
+# <a name="how-to-call-a-web-service-asynchronously-visual-basic"></a>Nasıl Yapılır: Web Hizmetini Zaman Uyumsuz Çağırma (Visual Basic)

-Bu örnek, zaman uyumsuz yöntem çağrısı sonucu alabilmeleri Web hizmetinin zaman uyumsuz işleyicisi olaya bir işleyici ekler.
-Bu örnekte kullanılan DemoTemperatureService Web hizmeti `http://www.xmethods.net`.
+This example attaches a handler to a Web service's asynchronous handler event, so that it can retrieve the result of an asynchronous method call.
+This example used the DemoTemperatureService Web service at `http://www.xmethods.net`.

-Bir Web hizmeti projenizde, Visual Studio tümleşik geliştirme ortamı (IDE) başvuruda bulunduğunuzda eklendiği `My.WebServices` nesne ve IDE, belirtilen bir Web hizmetine erişmek için bir istemci proxy sınıfı oluşturur
+When you reference a Web service in your project in the Visual Studio Integrated Development Environment (IDE), it is added to the `My.WebServices` object, and the IDE generates a client proxy class to access a specified Web service

-Proxy sınıfı zaman uyumlu olarak, Web hizmeti yöntemlerini çağırmanızı sağlar.
-Burada, uygulamanızın işlevi için bekler.
-Ayrıca, zaman uyumsuz yöntem çağırma yardımcı olmak için ek üyeler proxy oluşturur.
-Her Web hizmeti işlev için *NameOfWebServiceFunction*, proxy oluşturur bir *NameOfWebServiceFunction* `Async` alt yordam, bir *NameOfWebServiceFunction* `Completed` olay ve *NameOfWebServiceFunction* `CompletedEventArgs` sınıfı.
-Bu örnek, zaman uyumsuz üyeler erişmek için nasıl kullanılacağını gösterir `getTemp` işlevi DemoTemperatureService Web hizmeti.
+The proxy class allows you to call the Web service methods synchronously, where your application waits for the function to complete.
+In addition, the proxy creates additional members to help call the method asynchronously.
+For each Web service function, *NameOfWebServiceFunction*, the proxy creates a *NameOfWebServiceFunction*`Async` subroutine, a *NameOfWebServiceFunction*`Completed` event, and a *NameOfWebServiceFunction*`CompletedEventArgs` class.
+This example demonstrates how to use the asynchronous members to access the `getTemp` function of the DemoTemperatureService Web service.

 > [!NOTE]
-> ASP.NET desteklemediğinden Web uygulamalarında, bu kod işe yaramazsa `My.WebServices` nesne.
+> This code does not work in Web applications, because ASP.NET does not support the `My.WebServices` object.

-### <a name="to-call-a-web-service-asynchronously"></a>Zaman uyumsuz olarak bir Web hizmetini çağırmak için
+### <a name="to-call-a-web-service-asynchronously"></a>To call a Web service asynchronously

-1. DemoTemperatureService Web hizmeti başvurusu `http://www.xmethods.net`.
-Adres
+1. Reference the DemoTemperatureService Web service at `http://www.xmethods.net`.
+The address is

     ```
     http://www.xmethods.net/sd/2001/DemoTemperatureService.wsdl
     ```

-2. İçin bir olay işleyicisi ekleme `getTempCompleted` olay:
+2. Add an event handler for the `getTempCompleted` event:

     ```vb
     Private Sub getTempCompletedHandler(ByVal sender As Object,